 consequences of how Facebook is picking out that content today is it is -- optimizing for content that gets engagement, or reaction.
 But its own research is showing that content that is hateful, that is divisive, that is polarizing, it's easier to inspire people to anger than it is to other emotions.

-So many things were aligned for the idea to get attention, and it certainly caught fire and grabbed attention!
+So many things were aligned for the idea to get attention, and it caught fire and grabbed attention!

 Where does the #NoEstimates discussion stand today?

 Today the #NoEstimates discussions have taken a different and darker tone almost nine years later.
-As many who take part in the debate such as Ron Jeffries, Your Daily Scrum podcast and Peter Kretzman agree on.
-To quote what Ron is saying about this, there is a lot of "unproductive discussion", "unreasoned-name calling" and "ad-hominem arguments."
+As many who take part in the debate, such as Ron Jeffries, Your Daily Scrum podcast and Peter Kretzman agree on.
+To quote what Ron is saying about this, there is a lot of "unproductive discussion", "unreasoned-name calling," and "ad-hominem arguments."
 In my mind, this kind of discussion is simply a waste of time.

-One part of what fuels this fire is #NoEstimates proponents who have stepped in with a more aggressive black and white stance on the topic, claiming that estimates are always bad.
+One part of what fuels this fire is #NoEstimates proponents, who have stepped in with a more aggressive black-and-white stance on the topic, claiming that estimates are always bad.
 Even though Woody openly shares that:

 But that is material for another blog post.
 Until then, cheers!